learning2hash/learning2hash.github.io/tutorial.md

 ## Overview

 This tutorial on learning to hash was written by [Sean Moran](https://sjmoran.github.io/).
 The code for the tutorial can be found [here](./tutorial/hashing_tutorial.py).
 The dependencies are in [requirements.txt](./tutorial/requirements.txt) file.
+Feel free to contact [me](https://sjmoran.github.io/) with questions, suggestions or feedback.

 In this tutorial we explore a [published learning to hash model](https://learning2hash.github.io/publications/moran2015agraph/) and compare its performance on image retrieval to Locality Sensitive Hashing (LSH).